RecList/evalRS-KDD-2023/README.md

 * Did you publish a paper on RecSys evaluation or did you like [one accepted to EvalRS](https://github.com/RecList/evalRS-KDD-2023/tree/main/papers)?
 Can you extend the official [RecList](https://github.com/RecList/evalRS-KDD-2023/blob/main/evaluation/EvalRSReclist.py) to include the new methods and draw new insights about our dataset?
 * Did you recently train a new RecSys model and want to compare the new architecture vs an industry standard Merlin model using RecList?
 * Are you interested in data visualization / dataset exploration?
-Can you find where in the user (item) space the Merlin model tend to underperform?
+Can you find where in the user (item) space the Merlin model we provide tend to underperform?
+* How much latent space metrics, such as ["being less wrong"](https://arxiv.org/abs/2111.09963), change when the underlying space is built through song2vec vs for example content-embeddings through lyrics?

 _TBC_